The Deeper the Love

-"The Deeper the Love" is a power ballad by the English hard rock band Whitesnake, taken from their 1989 album Slip of the Tongue.
+"The Deeper the Love" is a power ballad by British-American rock band Whitesnake, taken from their 1989 album Slip of the Tongue.
 It was written by singer David Coverdale, along with guitarist Adrian Vandenberg.

 Overview

 Coverdale commented on the origins of the song in Slip of the Tongue 20th anniversary edition liner notes by saying:"The Deeper the Love" came from a chorus sequence I'd had for some time, written, if memory serves, in my dear friend Tony Z's house, many years ago... then my little Dutch brother, Adrian, came along and put the musical icing on the cake, and gave me the verse chord sequence.
 I finished writing it in Tahiti [...] very early in the morning with the sun rising over the Pacific.

 "The Deeper the Love" was released as the album's second single in early 1990.
 It was a Top 40 chart success in the UK, the US, Canada and Ireland.
 It also reached number 4 on the Mainstream Rock Tracks charts in the US.

 The song was performed in its original form for the 1990 Slip of the Tongue tour, but after that it has only been performed in acoustic form, which was first seen and heard on 1998's Starkers in Tokyo.